Guide to Utilization Management

 Modern value-based UM encompasses interconnected processes that collectively drive quality and efficiency:

-• Prior Authorization as Care Optimization: In value-based contracts, prior authorization transforms from a barrier into a care optimization tool, ensuring patients receive the right care, in the right setting, at the right time — maximizing clinical value while managing total cost of care.
+• Prior Authorization as Care Optimization: In value-based contracts, prior authorization should shift from a barrier into a care optimization tool, directing patients toward the right care, at the right time and setting — thereby aligning utilization with clinical value and total cost-of-care goals.

-• Concurrent Review as Quality Assurance: Real-time review during care delivery ensures appropriate level of care, preventing both under and over-utilization that could harm outcomes and increase costs in risk-bearing arrangements.
+• Concurrent Review as Quality Assurance: Real-time review during care delivery ensures appropriate level of care, preventing both under and over-utilization that could harm outcomes and inflate costs in risk-bearing arrangements.

-• Retrospective Analysis for Continuous Improvement: Rather than focusing on denial, retrospective review in value-based care identifies patterns and opportunities, driving population health strategies and clinical program development.
+• Retrospective Analysis for Continuous Improvement: Rather than focusing on denial, retrospective review in value-based care identifies utilization patterns, care gaps, and opportunities for refining pathways, criteria, or clinical management strategies.

-• Case Management Integration: The integration of UM with case management creates synergies essential for managing high-risk populations that drive disproportionate costs in value-based contracts.
+• Case Management Integration: The integration of UM with case management enables essential holistic oversight of high-risk populations, ensuring care coordination, timely interventions, and closing of gaps that otherwise drive disproportionate costs in value-based contracts.

 Clinical Guidelines and Level of Care Determinations in Value-Based Care